zxch3n/PomodoroLogger/README.md

 # Development

+You need to install node.js and node-gyp to build this project.

-To build the project, issue the following commands
+After installing yarn, issue the following commands

 ```
 yarn